Asthma

 We use a simple blood test to determine exactly what you are allergic to and prescribe the right formula of drops for you.
 Contact us today and get treated the easy, convenient, effective and painless way.

-Telehealth New Patient Consultations
+Telehealth New Patient Meeting

 It is important for all those who are interested in a telehealth appointment with me to know that medico-legally I cannot diagnose or treat anyone unless we have a face-to-face, in-person office visit.
 I cannot prescribe any medications or supplements from a telehealth visit (the exception to this is if you live in New York State).